Keyboard shortcuts

 fn main() {}

-TIP: Supported policies are: SCREAMING_SNAKE_CASE, camelCase and none (disables any renaming).
+TIP: Supported policies are: SCREAMING_SNAKE_CASE, snake_case, camelCase and none (disables any renaming).

 extern crate juniper;